-The Imperial Palace was designed and built in a simple Baroque style, rather similar to the contemporary Portuguese manor houses of today.
-The palace has a Baroque portal that’s made from Portuguese marble, giving a regal look.
+The Imperial Palace was designed and built in a simple baroque style, rather similar to the contemporary Portuguese manor houses of today.
+The palace has a baroque portal that’s made from Portuguese marble, giving it a touch of regal grandeur.
 It also has several inner courtyards and a stairway leading up to reach the upper storeys.
-The areas besides the palace, praca XV, was remodeled by Pinto Alpoim as well to include a marble fountain that was brought over from Lisbon.
+The area beside the palace, Praça XV, was remodeled, also by Pinto Alpoim, to include a marble fountain that was brought over from Lisbon.

 In 1808, it served as the royal residence of King John VI of Portugal.
-He made this palace his residence when he fled Portugal during the Napoleon invasion.
+He made this palace his residence when he fled Portugal as Napoleon’s army invaded.
 During this time, a throne room was added to the palace on the second floor where the traditional hand-kissing could take place.

-In 1822, the palace became the workplace of Emperors Pedro I and Pedro II.
+In 1822, the palace became the administrative base of Emperors Pedro I and Pedro II.
 It was during a period of about 150 years, between 1743 and 1889, that the Imperial Palace was one of the main political centers in Brazil.

-Despite all this historical significance, incredibly it lost its importance in 1889 and was turned into a central Mail Office for Rio de Janeiro.
-All its wonderful interior decorations were stripped down and it served to house the post coming through the city.
-Luckily, in 1980 it was restored to its former glory with the interior replicated to how it was in the 19th century thanks to a large catalog of pictures and photos of the original decoration.
-Nowadays, it’s a cultural center in Rio which hosts various temporary art exhibitions of paintings, sculptures, photos, cinema and music.
+Despite all this historical significance, incredibly it lost its prestige in 1889 and all its wonderful interior decorations were stripped down when it was turned into a central mail office for Rio de Janeiro.
+In 1980 it was restored to its former glory with the interior replicated to how it was in the 19th century, with the help of a large catalog of pictures and photos of the original decoration.
+Nowadays, it’s a cultural center for Rio that hosts various temporary art exhibitions of paintings, sculptures, photos, cinema and music.
 It also houses the Paulo Santos library which specializes in art, architecture and engineering, as well as protecting a collection of valuable books from between the 16th and 18th centuries.